 In addition, the formulation, manufacturing, packaging, labeling, distribution, sale and storage of our vendors' products and our Ulta products are subject to extensive regulation by various federal agencies, including the FDA, the FTC and state attorneys general in the United States.
-If we, our vendors or the manufacturers of our Ulta products fail to comply with those regulations, we could become subject to existing regulations may result in significant could harm our results of operations or or unability to conduct our business.
+If we, our vendors or the manufacturers of our Ulta products fail to comply with those regulations, we could become subject to significant penalties or claims, which could harm our results of operations or our ability to conduct our business.
 In addition, the adoption of new regulations or changes in the interpretations of existing regulations may result in significant compliance costs or discontinuation of product sales and may impair the marketability of our vendors' products or our Ulta products, resulting in significant loss of net sales.
-Our failure to comply with FTC or state regulations that cover our vendors' products or our Ulta product claims and advertising by us, may result in enforcemen actions and imposition of penalties or otherwise harm the distribution and sale of our products.
+Our failure to comply with FTC or state regulations that cover our vendors' products or our Ulta product claims and advertising, including direct claims and advertising by us, may result in enforcement actions and imposition of penalties or otherwise harm the distribution and sale of our products.